-The following is a summary of the ideas provided by the public during the second round of VISION 2050 workshops to help us develop a series of conceptual land use and transportation scenarios.
-Ideas were received at public workshops (one held in each county), workshops held by eight community organizations, through a Community Conversation on Transportation event held on February 6, 2014, by MetroGO (Regional Transit Initiative), and via email.
+The following is a summary of the ideas provided by the public during the second round of VISION 2050 workshops to help the Commission staff develop a series of conceptual land use and transportation scenarios.
+Ideas were received at public workshops (one held in each county), workshops held by the Commission's eight community partner organizations, through a Community Conversation on Transportation event held on February 6, 2014, by MetroGO!, and via email.
 General comments related to developing scenarios are presented first, followed by a summary of ideas under five basic VISION 2050 themes: urban areas, rural areas, public transit, bicycle and pedestrian, and streets and highways.

-These ideas are considerations during the development of a series of broad, conceptual land use and transportation scenarios that represent a range of possible futures for land use and transportation in the Region.
-They are also useful in helping to identify the range of issues and challenges to be considered in the criteria developed to measure the extent to which each scenario complements the initial vision.
+These ideas were considered during the development of a series of broad, conceptual land use and transportation scenarios that represent a range of possible futures for land use and transportation in the Region.
+They were also useful in helping to identify the range of issues and challenges to be considered in the criteria developed to measure the extent to which each scenario complemented the initial vision.